seqscope/NovaScope/docs/walkthrough/rules/sdgeAR_reformat.md

 Defines the types of genes to be excluded during gene filtering.

 !!! info
-    It is important to note that both parameters also utilizes regular expressions for specifying which genes to remove.
+    It is important to note that both parameters utilizes regular expressions.

 ## Dependencies
 Given `sdgeAR_reformat` requires input from Rule `sdge2sdgeAR`, Rule `sdgeAR_reformat` can only execute after `sdge2sdgeAR` and its prerequisite rules have successfully completed their operations.
 See an overview of the rule dependencies in the [Workflow Structure](../../home/workflow_structure.md).